Mandy Ingber

+Early life

+Ingber was born to a Jewish family, an American born father and a German born mother.

+In her childhood, she was introduced to yoga by her father in 1975.
+As a yoga instructor, she has produced instructional training DVDs such as Yogalosophy.

+Fitness

 She is a New York Times best selling author, having written Yogalosophy: 28 Days to the Ultimate Mind-Body Makeover and Yogalosophy for Inner Strength.
 Ingber has taught yoga to celebrities such as Jennifer Aniston, Ricki Lake, Brooke Shields, Woody Harrelson and Helen Hunt.

 Acting career

-Ingber began her career as an actress in the original company of Neil Simon's Tony-award winning play Brighton Beach Memoirs and has played roles in television series, including being Annie Tortelli, girlfriend of the eldest son of Carla, on the television sitcom Cheers and its short-lived spin-off The Tortellis.
+Ingber began her career as an actress in the original company of Neil Simon's Tony-award winning play Brighton Beach Memoirs and has played roles in television series, including being Annie Tortelli, wife of the eldest son of Carla, on the television sitcom Cheers and its short-lived spin-off The Tortellis.
 She also played Robin, Baby's cousin, in the 1988 television series adaptation of the film Dirty Dancing.

 Her other roles include Enid, Lila Pembroke's friend in the first season of Charles in Charge and Polly Goldenberg-Cohen in the 1989 cult classic Teen Witch.